PrabhuKiran8790/Neuralchemie/posts/introduction-to-ai-ml/page.md

 order: 1
 ---

 Greetings fellow Readers and AI Enthusiasts!
-Today marks the start of our “100 days of AI” series where we dive deep into the realm of Artificial Intelligence.
+Today marks the start of our **100 days of AI** series where we dive deep into the realm of Artificial Intelligence.

 ## Understanding AI